Blood money in Islam: In traditional Islamic law

 Islamic law treats homicide and unintentional homicide (not just bodily injury and property damage), as a civil dispute between believers, rather than corrective punishment by the state to maintain order.
 The offender must either face equal retaliation known as Qisas ("Life for life, eye for eye, nose for nose, ear for ear, tooth for tooth, and wounds equal for equal."
 Quran 5:45), pay diyat to the victim or heirs of the victim, or be forgiven by the victim or victim's heir(s).

 In all cases of death, injury, and damage, under traditional sharia doctrine, the prosecutor is not the state, but only the victim or the victim's heir (or owner, in the case when the victim is a slave).
 Diyah is similar in practice to "out-of-court settlement" in a tort case, but with important differences.
 Under sharia practice, tort-like civil liability settlement is limited to property damage, while in the cases of bodily injury and death, the "blood money" diyah compensation is fixed by a formula (such as the value of certain number of camels).
 The victim, victim's heir or guardian may alternatively forgive the bodily injury or murder as an act of religious charity (expiation of their own past sins).

-The value of diyat, under all schools of sharia, varied with the victim's religion and legal status (free or slave).
-For a free Muslim, the diyah value of their life was traditionally set as the value of 100 camels.
+The value of diyat, under all schools of sharia, varied with the victim's religion, gender and legal status (free or slave).
+For a free male Muslim, the diyah value of their life was traditionally set as the value of 100 camels.
 This was valued at 1000 dinars or 12000 dirhams, corresponding to 4.25 kilograms of gold, or 29.7 to 35.64 kilograms of silver.
-The diyah value in case the victim was a non-Muslim (Dhimmi) or slave varied in the sharia of different schools of Islamic law.
+The diyah value of a woman was half that of a free Muslim man, according to "the consensus of the scholars".
+The diyah value in case the victim was a non-Muslim (Dhimmi) or slave varied in the sharia of different schools of Islamic law, and what religion the victim was.

 The diyah must be paid by the murderer or the estate of the murderer.
 In some cases, such as when the murderer is a juvenile, the diyah is owed by the family of the murderer (Aqila).
 In other cases, the group ('Aqila) that must pay diyah to the victim or victim's heirs is the tribe or urban neighbors of the culprit.

 Diyah for Non-Muslims

 Diyah is not the same for non-Muslims and Muslims in sharia courts.
-Muslims and non-Muslims are treated as unequal in the sentencing process, in cases of unintentional deaths.
+In cases of unintentional crimes, Muslims and non-Muslims are treated differently in the sentencing process.

+In early history of Islam, there were considerable disagreements in Muslim jurist opinions on applicability of qisas and diyah when a Muslim murdered a non-Muslim (dhimmi, musta'min or a slave).